Master's with Initial Certification

 How time-consuming is the program?

-In the fall, students take Common Core courses for the first five weeks, then work in interdisciplinary cohorts in a area high schools full time for a six week apprenticeship.They return to campus for the last three weeks of the fall semester.
-This melding of the Common Core with a parallel emphasis on subject area pedagogy, along with a regular opportunity to observe and apply what is being studied, ensures that all MIC students have an opportunity to learn to apply theory in practical situations.
-In the spring, the emphasis shifts to the application of subject matter-specific skills.
-An inter-disciplinary approach is maintained as students work together in schools as student teachers and come together for a Monday night seminar in which students are provided an opportunity to examine Common Core themes in the context of their field experiences.
+In the fall, the coursework melds of the Common Core with a parallel emphasis on subject area pedagogy, along with a regular opportunity to observe and apply what is being studied, ensuring that all MIC students have an opportunity to learn to apply theory in practical situations.
+In the spring, the emphasis shifts to the application of subject matter-specific skills along with opportunities to examine Common Core themes in the context of the field-experience.
 The program is very intensive; other employment is not recommended.